-The National Adaptation Plan (NAP) 2018-2028: The NAP establishes as goals for the educational sector: (i)4.
-Enhanced enabling environment for climate adaptation education, (ii) 2.
-Improved and expanded climate change education as the basis for effective adaptation, (iii) 3.
-Professional capacities built for leading future climate adaptation planning implementation, and (iv) 4.
+The National Adaptation Plan 2018-2028 establishes as goals for the educational sector: 1.
+Enhanced enabling environment for climate adaptation education, 2.
+Improved and expanded climate change education as the basis for effective adaptation, 3.
+Professional capacities built for leading future climate adaptation planning implementation, and 4.
 Strengthened preparedness to climate variability and extremes, which are all goals addressed by Component 2.
-All these goals are addressed by Component 2.

-The Medium-Term Development Strategy (MTDS) for the period 2020-2023 seeks to achieve growth that is Accelerated, Resilient, Inclusive, Sustainable and Equitably shared (A.R.I.S.E.).
+The Medium-Term Development Strategy (MTDS) for the period 2020- 2023 seeks to achieve growth that is Accelerated, Resilient, Inclusive, Sustainable and Equitably shared (A.R.I.S.E.).
 The MTDS is aligned with the Sustainable Development Goals and the strategic priorities of key development partners.
 The MTDS serves as the primary policy document that informs the country's Public Sector Investment Programme.
 The MTDS has six key result areas at its core: 1.
 Healthcare, 2.
 Education, 3.
 Citizen Security, 4.
 Agriculture, 5.
 Infrastructure and 6.
-Tourism; and the iterative process of issue prioritization and the development of solutions based and 56

-Commented [JV1]: Added for CR15 for A&B Formatted: Indent: Left 0 ch, First line: 0 ch actionable implementation programmes within these areas.
-The MTDS will guide the implementation of a strategic long-term vision (via the National Development Plan or NDP) with a goal of delivering a more sustainable and inclusive Saint Lucia-by 2022.
+Tourism; and the iterative process of issue prioritization and the development of solutions based and actionable implementation programmes within these areas.
+The MTDS will guide the implementation of a strategic long-term vision (via the National Development Plan or NDP) with a goal of delivering a more sustainable and inclusive Saint Lucia by 2022.
 The project proposal aligns with the MTDS by promoting inclusion in Component 2, building resilience with Component 3, and selecting schools in a way that promotes equity.